justcore69/justcore69/README.md

 - 👀 I’m interested in **programming, engineering and mathematics**
 - 🔨 I'm currently working on my Flappy Bird interpritation using C++
-- 🌱 I’m currently learning Unity, C#, C++ and SFML
+- 🌱 I’m currently learning Machine Learning and Python

 ___